Marc-Antoine Charpentier: Biography

 Charpentier was born in or near Paris, the son of a master scribe who had very good connections to influential families in the Parlement of Paris.
 Marc-Antoine received a very good education, perhaps with the help of the Jesuits, and registered for law school in Paris when he was eighteen.
 He withdrew after one semester.
 He spent "two or three years" in Rome, probably between 1667 and 1669, and studied with Giacomo Carissimi.
 He is also known to have been in contact with poet-musician Charles Coypeau d'Assoucy, who was composing for the French Embassy in Rome.
 A legend claims that Charpentier initially traveled to Rome to study painting before he was discovered by Carissimi.
 This story is undocumented and possibly untrue; at any rate, although his 28 volumes of autograph manuscripts reveal considerable skill at tracing the arabesques used by professional scribes, they contain not a single drawing, not even a rudimentary sketch.
 Regardless, he acquired a solid knowledge of contemporary Italian musical practice and brought it back to France.

 Immediately on his return to France, Charpentier probably began working as house composer to Marie de Lorraine, duchesse de Guise, who was known familiarly as "Mlle de Guise."
 She gave him an "apartment" in the recently renovated Hôtel de Guise – strong evidence that Charpentier was not a paid domestic who slept in a small room in the vast residence, but was instead a courtier who occupied one of the new apartments in the stable wing.

 For the next seventeen years, Charpentier composed a considerable quantity of vocal works for her, among them Psalm settings, hymns, motets, a Magnificat setting, a mass and a Dies Irae for the funeral of her nephew Louis Joseph, Duke of Guise, and a succession of Italianate oratorios set to non-liturgical Latin texts.
 (Charpentier preferred the Latin canticum to the Italian term, oratorio).
 Throughout the 1670s, the bulk of these works were for trios.
 The usual trio was two women and a singing bass, plus two treble instruments and continuo; but when performance in the chapel of a male monastic community required male voices, he would write for an haute-contre, a tenor and a bass, plus the same instruments.
 Then, about 1680, Mlle de Guise increased the size of the ensemble, until it included 13 performers and a singing teacher.
-In the pieces written from 1684 until late 1687, the names of the Guise musicians appear as marginalia in Charpentier's manuscripts – including "Charp" beside the haute-contre line. Étienne Loulié, the senior instrumentalist who played keyboard, recorder and viole, probably was entrusted with coaching the newer instrumentalists.
+In the pieces written from 1684 until late 1687, the names of the Guise musicians appear as marginalia in Charpentier's manuscripts – including "Charp" beside the haute-contre line. Étienne Loulié, the senior instrumentalist who played keyboard, recorder and viol, probably was entrusted with coaching the newer instrumentalists.